These are the latest Wigan eateries awarded a new hygiene rating in January

-Wigan food hygiene ratings: the food-serving awarded new rating by the Food Standards Agency in January
+Wigan food hygiene ratings: the food-serving venues awarded new ratings by the Food Standards Agency in January

 and live on Freeview channel 276